anup-cloudguru/foundational-linux-training-projects/02-system-access-and-file-management/16-soft-links-and-hard-links.md

 ## **Chapter 16: Understanding Soft Links and Hard Links**

 ### **Introduction**
-In this chapter, we will cover **soft links** and **hard links**, two essential topics in Linux file management.
-Before diving into these concepts, let’s first understand **inodes**, a fundamental component of Linux filesystems.
+In this chapter, we will cover **soft links** and **hard links**, two essential concepts in Linux file management.
+Before diving into these topics, let’s first understand **inodes**, a fundamental component of Linux filesystems.

 ---